Sewage self-assessment

 In answering this question, you should consider:

-Financial Assurance is authorized under Part XII of the Environmental Protection Act and allows Directors to require regulated parties to provide financial security as a condition of a Director’s Order (specific type of control document), Environmental Compliance Approval (ECA) or by regulation.
+Financial Assurance is authorized under Part XII of the EPA and allows directors to require regulated parties to provide financial security as a condition of a Director’s Order, ECA or by regulation.

 Where applicable, the ECA application must include an estimate of the required amount of financial assurance.
-See Financial assurance for environmental protection for information about applicable facilities, requirements, acceptable forms (e.g., cash, irrevocable letter of credit), and calculating the necessary amount of financial assurance.
+See financial assurance for environmental protection for information about applicable facilities, requirements, acceptable forms, for example cash, irrevocable letter of credit, and calculating the necessary amount of financial assurance.

 Financial assurance will not normally be required of other provincial ministries, other public bodies or institutions.

-The requirement for financial assurance for other private and commercial sewage works, and industrial sewage works, is at the discretion of the ministry.
+The requirement for financial assurance is at the discretion of the ministry.
 It will generally be required if:

 - the proponent has a poor compliance history

-- the review engineer feels there is a need due to the size and/or complexity of the works
+- the review engineer feels there is a need due to the size of the works

 - there is a sensitive land use on, or adjacent, to the site

-- it is recommended by staff in the local District Office of the MECP
+- it is recommended by staff in the local District Office of the ministry

 In answering this question, you should consider: